djthread/lucidboard/README.md

 ## Shell Aliases

-These [recommened few](assets/dev-env/config.fish) are imported to the fish shell in the docker-based dev environment.
+These [recommended few](assets/dev-env/config.fish) are imported to the fish shell in the docker-based dev environment.

 | Alias   | Full Command          |